Pictures by Chris Marais

 But a rather prestigious development is that Karoo Lamb now ranks as a regional food of origin, carrying a certification that is recognised worldwide alongside Parma Ham and Champagne.

 Underpinning the Karoo’s economy are its 7 million sheep, divided between 3 million hardy Dorpers and 4.3 million wool-bearing sheep like Merinos, according to Cape Wools SA and National Wool Growers Association.
 There are also about a million goats.

 The Karoo has long been a good producer of fibre, contributing 13 million kg of South Africa’s annual 44 million kg of wool.
 It also produces all of South Africa’s 2.4 million kg of mohair annually – around than 60% of the world’s production – from some 670 000 angora goats.
 Most of the wool and mohair is exported and brings in billions in foreign revenue for South Africa.

 But these days, agriculture is diversifying to include crops like maize and interesting newer ventures into pomegranates, olives, pecan nuts and walnuts, berries and A-grade lucerne.
 Flood irrigation along some rivers is making way for more efficient centre pivots.

 Change is coming in the increase of game farming wildlife numbers, and also cattle farming in the grassy Eastern Karoo.
 Nguni’s are a popular breed because they are light on the veld.

 New ‘slow foods’ are starting to become popular in the Karoo, like artisanal cheeses, olive oils and kudu salami.
-There are popular food-oriented festivals in Bedford, Cradock, Prince Albert and Calvinia.
+There are popular food-oriented festivals in Cradock, Graaff-Reinet and Calvinia.

 Thanks to clear skies, low development concentrations and open spaces, the star observatories in Sutherland and the world’s largest radio telescope planned near Carnarvon have brought cutting edge technology to the Karoo.